 Just like arsenic, some elements from rocks called radionuclides erode through rivers over time, polluting groundwater sources.

-Similar to chemical contaminants, radiological ones are both naturally-occurring and man-made.
-Improper disposal of radiological wastes, broken reactors, or nuclear fallout can pollute a water supply.
+Similar to chemical contaminants, radiological ones are both naturally occurring and man-made.
+Improper disposal of radiological wastes, broken reactors, or nuclear fallout can contaminate a water supply with radiological pollutants.

 Once these pollutants fester in a water supply, they harm the aquatic environment, creating more impurities through death and decomposition.

-Radioactive elements are closely linked to serious health complications, including cancers.
-Symptoms and diseases may arise from the repeated intake of polluted water.
-Radiological threats are impossible to spot with the naked eye.
+Radioactive elements are closely linked to serious health complications, including cancers, and they’re impossible to spot with the naked eye.
+Fortunately, radiological pollutants are the least common contaminants found in drinking water.

 15 Most Common Water Contaminants